y123456y78/f23-lab10/README.md

 assertEquals(snoopyCartoon, "Peanuts")
 ```

-So, now we've successfully mocked the `Cartoons` class and used a stub method call to write a test for the `get` method in `Cartoons`.
+So, now we've successfully mocked the `Comics` class and used a stub method call to write a test for the `get` method in `Comics`.

 This example covered everything you need to know for mocks in this lab.
 Feel free to checkout the [Mockito website](https://site.mockito.org/) for more information and documentation on the methods we used above, or look online for other examples using Mockito if the one above wasn't clear.
 Also, ask your TAs or ask on Piazza if you need any further help.
 Good luck!